Tuition and Fees, 2017–2018

 Students are considered to be financially independent of their parents.
 Therefore, information about parent income and assets is not required.
 Students have the option of providing that information, however, which may yield a higher need-based scholarship award.
 Under no circumstances will it yield a lower scholarship award.
 On the other hand, students must report any direct financial support that they expect to receive from their parents, such as money for tuition or rent.

-Approximately four-fifths of F&ES students receive scholarships in any given year from an annual scholarship budget of approximately $5 million.
+Approximately three-quarters of F&ES students receive scholarships in any given year from an annual scholarship budget in excess of $5 million.

 Satisfactory Academic Progress